Vaccines cause autism!

 Notice how both quotes are quick to mention that vaccines aren’t as bad as the disease itself.
 The problem, of course, is that a vaccinated child is guaranteed to take on the risk of the vaccine, whereas an unvaccinated child is not guaranteed to take on the risk of the disease (since they may never contract it).
 This is a common pro-vaxxer fallacy: ignoring incidence rate in discussions on vaccines.5 That being said, it raises this question: if measles or the flu can cause injuries or conditions associated with autism, wouldn’t the rate of autism increase as the incidence rate of these diseases increase?
 I don’t know the answer.
 If the answer is yes, then its not enough to avoid vaccines to reduce the chance of neurological disorders, one must also avoid the disease itself.6

 I would encourage readers to do additional study on the Hannah Poling and the Omnibus Autism Proceeding because they prove that the vaccine court data is not useful for determining whether vaccines cause autism.
 That’s simply because the vaccine courts denied these people a hearing on the ground that 1) they were not equipped to handle the massive number of filings (more than 5,000), 2) a favorable ruling for one of the plaintiffs “might have serious adverse public health effects by discouraging vaccine manufacturers from producing more childhood vaccines”.
 Consequently, cases like Hannah Poling were settled administratively and you will not find them numbered with the payouts I presented earlier.
-In my mind, this is disturbing evidence that the US government is biased toward the medical industry.
+In my mind, this is disturbing evidence that the US government is biased toward the vaccine industry.

 Although I think vaccines are playing a small part in the increase in autism, I do not believe that there is an autism epidemic.
 Most of the increase is undoubtedly due to better diagnosis.
 At this point, a pro-vaxxer will probably bring up the seemingly endless cohort studies and meta-studies that show no link between vaccines and autism.
 My problem with these studies is that they only refute that claim that vaccines cause autism outside of the margin of error of the study.
 But any study performed isn’t going to have a MOE so small that it could detect whether vaccines rarely cause autism at a rate of 0.01% or lower.7 Nor are any of them double-blind or placebo-controlled, nor are we likely to ever see such a study (see here and here).